 Always, always, pay attention to weather forecasts and current shore/river conditions.

 You can opt to talk to the local ranger if you’re not familiar with doing so, but this step is absolutely key to determining if it is even safe to kayak in the first place.

 Also, be aware, or be with someone who is aware, of the terrain and the location, as it is important to have alternate routes just in case the water becomes too difficult to manage.

 We hoped you enjoyed this quick look into our 5 different picks for the best kayak paddle leash.
-If this motivates you to start using a paddle leash, all the better.
+By the way it’s a MUST HAVE.